 Tip #3: Take advantage of the practice tool

-League of Legends’ practice tool is an under-utilised space for a lot of players, with all sorts of uses.
+League of Legends’ practice tool is an under-utilized space for a lot of players, with all sorts of uses.
 If you’re having a tough time learning to last-hit minions while under pressure from your opponent, then you can set up a game either with bots or completely devoid of other champions so you can focus on getting the fundamentals down.

 If you want to practice champion combos or experiment with different item builds, then the practice tool also lets you spawn target dummies to whack away at.
 What’s more, you can give yourself infinite mana, and remove the cooldowns from your abilities so you have complete freedom to whittle away without being inconvenienced by running out of resources.